Joseph Nash McDowell

-Joseph Nash McDowell (1805–1868) was an American doctor primarily remembered for his grave-digging practices, where he illegally exhumed corpses in order to study human anatomy.
+Joseph Nash McDowell (1805–1868) was an American medical doctor primarily remembered for his grave-digging practices, where he illegally exhumed corpses in order to study human anatomy.
 He is also known for his influence on Mark Twain, and was likely the inspiration for Twain's fictional character Dr. Robinson in The Adventures of Tom Sawyer.

 Early career

 McDowell moved to St. Louis in 1839 with a reputation that preceded him.
 He had previously worked in Kentucky, Philadelphia, and Ohio at various medical facilities, and studied at Transylvania University in Kentucky.
 In 1840, he founded the medical department at Kemper College in St. Louis, which became Missouri Medical College after Kemper's dissolution in 1845.
 After McDowell's death, his medical school eventually became affiliated with the Washington University School of Medicine in 1899.

 Collecting corpses

 In the 1840s, using cadavers to study human anatomy was a highly uncommon and frowned upon practice in the United States.
 Prior to the American Civil War, only five states allowed the dissection of non-felons for medical and educational purposes.
 Three of these laws were soon repealed, leaving the practice legal in only the states of New York and Massachusetts.
 Dissecting cadavers was crucial to gain a comprehensive understanding of human anatomy and to enhance and develop more accurate medical practices; however, the public was wary of the idea, believing it to be a desecration of the dead.
 In large part, this feeling was due to religious reasons; Christianity, for example, calls for burial of the dead.
 Exhuming the dead was not only disrespectful but could also be considered sacrilegious; it was believed a body needed to be intact to enter Heaven.

 McDowell believed dissection of cadavers was necessary to advance the medical field and also his own understanding of the human body.
 During his time teaching at the medical school, he not only encouraged but also required his students to perform at least one human dissection before their graduation.
 This illegal practice served as a form of bonding for the students; with the practice being strictly taboo to most of society, the students had only each other with which to discuss what they had done and how it impacted their education.